General Terms and Conditions

 5.4.
 Acquirer reserves the right to charge Merchant reasonable fees and reimbursement on account of excessive Customer’s inquiries, customer-related issues, refunds or Chargebacks.

 5.5.
-Merchant agrees to pay PAYNETICS the amount of any fees, charges, fined or penalties assessed against PAYNETICS by any Card Association or Issuer for Merchant’s violation of the by-laws, rules, regulations, guidelines, policy statements or threshold requirements of the Card Associations’ Monitoring Programs.
+Merchant agrees to pay PAYNETICS the amount of any fees, charges, fines or penalties assessed against PAYNETICS by any Card Association or Issuer for Merchant’s violation of the by-laws, rules, regulations, guidelines, policy statements or threshold requirements of the Card Associations’ Monitoring Programs.

 5.6.
 Card Associations monitor and assess on a monthly basis the ratio of fraud reported transactions received by an Acquirer to determine disproportionate fraud-to-sale ratios.
 In case PAYNETICS is fined by the Card Associations, merchant will be fined proportionally for the disproportionate fraud volume contributed to PAYNETICS portfolio.